 Note: Registration, dates and times to be announced shortly.

-Harmful algae blooms in waterways are affecting fishing, swimming, tourism, real estate values and local economies and are a health risk to humans and animals.
-Decades of research, testing and monitoring alone have not fixed these devastating water quality problems.
+Algae blooms and HABs in waterways are affecting fishing, swimming, tourism, real estate values and local economies and are a health risk to humans and animals.
+Decades of research, testing and monitoring alone have not fixed any of these these water quality problems.
 They worsen every year in 50 states. (see EWG. org)

-NAA strives to educate all stakeholders ie, states, governors algae task forces, counties, lake associations, ocean/Gulf coastlines authorities, nutrient stewardship farmers, potential investment and general pubic about solutions to fix these devastating algae bloom and HAB problems in 50 states.
+NAA strives to educate all stakeholders. state governors algae task forces, counties, lake associations, coastlines authorities as well as nutrient stewardship farmers, agriculture, potential investment and general pubic about solutions to fix these devastating algae bloom and HAB problems in 50 states.
 (EWG.org)